2004Scape/Server/README.md

 MapLandFromText.js should be ran whenever a "mX_Z" file is updated.
 MapLocFromText.js should be ran whenever a "lX_Z" file is updated.

 If you get locked out of the account server (or stuck logged in), you can use local player saves by editing .env and commenting out MASTER_ADDRESS with a #.
+There's also an API to force logging out, but it's not documented yet.

 ## Scripting

 The "yield" keyword is very important.
 It allows NodeJS to stop executing the script immediately and check the conditions before running again.
 Generator functions are used to manage/restore the control flow.

+## pm2 (optional)

+pm2 is a node process manager that I use to autostart/restart the server.

+`pm2 start src/app.js --kill-timeout 10000`

+The timeout is necessary so the system reboot timer can run and flush player data before quitting.